Blockchain Architecture

 The Application Layer

 The application layer in blockchain is where various apps are built.
-These can range from wallets and social media apps to Defi Apps and NFT platforms, among others.
+These can range from wallets and social media apps to DeFi apps and NFT platforms, among others.
 While the user interface (UI) and user experience (UX) of these apps resemble those of traditional applications, the key difference lies in the decentralized nature of data storage at the backend, which is powered by blockchain technology.

 Blockchain Layers Explained